 1. Motherwort (Leonurus cardiaca)

-Motherwort, a herb with a long history of use in traditional medicine, is particularly known for its calming properties.
-It is often recommended for individuals experiencing anxiety and heart palpitations, which are common symptoms of hyperthyroidism.
-Motherwort, therefore, acts as a mild sedative, helping to soothe the nervous system and reduce feelings of restlessness and irritability.
-Additionally, by calming both the mind and body, motherwort may alleviate some of the psychological symptoms associated with thyroid dysfunction.
-Furthermore, its ability to promote relaxation can be particularly beneficial for those dealing with the emotional turmoil that often accompanies Graves’ disease.
-Consequently, incorporating motherwort into a holistic approach may enhance overall well-being and support emotional balance.
+Motherwort, a herb with a long history in traditional medicine, is particularly known for its calming properties.
+It is commonly recommended for anxiety and heart palpitations, which are common symptoms of hyperthyroidism.
+Motherwort acts as a mild sedative, helping to soothe the nervous system and reduce feelings of restlessness and irritability.
+By calming both the mind and body, motherwort may alleviate psychological symptoms linked to thyroid dysfunction.

 2. Bugleweed (Lycopus virginicus)